-This action does not raise novel legator policy issues arising out of the President's priorities, or the principles set forth in E.O.
+This action does not raise novel legal or policy issues arising out of the President's priorities, or the principles set forth in E.O.
 12866.
-All fishery management measures in the Northeast Multispecies FMP that regulate the small mesh multispecies history and the proposed action are commonly used in FMPs for federally-managed fisheries.
+All fishery management measures in the Northeast Multispecies FMP that regulate the small mestimal tispecies thery and the proposed action are commonly used in FMPs for federally-managed fisheries.